shftan/shftan.github.io/index.md

 <div class="row-fluid" id="news"><h3>News</h3>
 </div>
-- 10/24: Gave a guest lecture for the University of Southern California's BUAD 311 "Operations Management" class.
 - 9/24: Gave a guest lecture for the University of Southern California's ENG 499 "Ethics in Enginerring Design of AI Systems" class.
-- 9/24: Was a panelist on NISS' 2024 [Industry Career Fair](https://www.niss.org/events/niss-industry-career-fair-2024).
 - 8/24: Representing Salesforce on a US AI Safety Institute task force.
 - 8/24: Co-organizing 2nd edition of [Regulatable ML](https://regulatableml.github.io/) workshop at NeurIPS 2024.
 Submit your paper!
-- 7/24: Gave President’s Remarks and mentored a roundtable on interpretability at the 2024 Women in Machine Learning Symposium @ ICML.
-- 6/24: Was a panelist on "Exploring AI Career Pathways" for Girls Who Code's high school summer immersion program.
 - 5/24: Did a fireside chat in the University of Colorado Denver's PUAD 6600 "AI for Public Sector Innovation" class.
-- 3/24: Gave a guest lecture for Stanford University's CS131 "Computer Vision: Foundations and Applications" class.
 - 9/23: Was a panelist at Columbia Business School's Challenges in Operationalizing Responsible AI workshop.
 - 1/23: I have been elected president of the [Women in Machine Learning](https://wimlworkshop.org) organization (WiML).
 - 1/23: I will be the Tutorial Chair for [FAccT 2023](https://facctconference.org/2023/index.html).